Bryanthelol/nameko-plus-doc-en/docs/Quick Start.md

 ## Start a RabbitMQ

-After installing Namekoplus, we can start a RabbitMQ container.
-This container will expose ports 5672 and 15672 (15672 is the management interface port).
+After installing namekoplus, we can start a RabbitMQ container that exposes ports 5672 and 15672 (15672 is the management interface port) with the following command:

 ```bash
 namekoplus start -m rabbitmq